Python-SIP/sip/sphinx/annotations.rst

     Both :aanno:`In` and :aanno:`Out` may be specified for the same argument.

+.. argument-annotation:: PyInt

+    .. versionadded:: 4.12

+    This boolean annotation is used with ``char``, ``signed char`` and ``unsigned char`` arguments to specify that they should be interpreted as integers rather than strings of one character.

+    .. seealso:: :fanno:`PyInt`

 .. argument-annotation:: ResultSize

     This boolean annotation is used with functions or methods that return a